Retail geography, Spatial analysis, Big geo-data, Social media, Quantitative modelling

 - Discuss the practical possibilities and evaluate the challenges of using multisource LBSN data in retail location analysis, in particular related to tourist retail demand.

-- Generate a prototype tourist retail demand layer at the small-area level in London.
+- Understand tourist retail demand layer at the small-area level in London.

 - Research engineer / Public relations